Fish welfare guidance

 We have a number of rules in the KDAA Handbook on fish welfare some on the minimum specification of equipment probably require updating.
 However, at the present time we would ask members and guests to ensure that they carry and use on our night fishing venues a large landing net, a large unhooking mat with sides preferably a cradle and a large weigh sling with supporting rods.
-We discourage the use of carp sacks and the self hooking device The Magic Twig.
+We have banned the use of carp sacks and the self hooking device The Magic Twig.
 Bailiffs have been asked to check tackle and encourage best practice when patrolling our waters.

 A knotless landing net, big enough for the intended species. e.g. carp a 42” plus net.